Why choose this programme?

 - Continued research engagement and opportunities via your supervisory group

-Prospective candidates are strongly encouraged to contact potential supervisors directly to discuss their projects and research.
-For general queries, contact the Postgraduate Programme Manager.
+Prospective candidates are strongly encouraged to contact multiple potential supervisors directly to discuss their advertised projects and research.
+For general queries and/or supervisor details, please contact us.

-Successful applicants will receive a PhD studentship for the three-year duration of the programme.
+Successful applicants will receive a PhD studentship for the three-year duration of the programme, which includes:

 - full funding for PhD tuition fees (up to the UK rate)